Job Fair

 Meet Our Committee

-This event is student-run with support of faculty and staff of the College of Natural Resources and Environment.
-Please feel free to reach out to any of us if you have questions about the job fair or our program at packaging@vt.edu.
+This event is student-run with support from the faculty and staff of the Department of Sustainable Biomaterials and the College of Natural Resources and Environment.
+Please feel free to reach out to any of us if you have questions about the job expo or our program at packaging@vt.edu.

 Young-Teck Kim